 - You tried to cut off toxic friends but an old friend with whom you got high keeps texting you.

 - You feel depressed, anxious and stressed out and can’t stop thinking about how using again will relieve these feelings.

 - You are going to meetings and talking to sober friends regularly, but feel you are close to relapse.

 - You’re feeling secure in your sobriety, but your life revolves around avoiding relapse and it’s become exhausting.

 There are many strategies for staying sober, such as finding new hobbies, going to meetings and working with a sponsor, but they aren’t always enough.
 There is no shame in admitting you are in trouble.
 The shame is not admitting it in time.

 The Role of a Recovery Coach

-This is where a recovery coach becomes useful.
-Coaching goes beyond therapy and beyond what a sponsor does.
-A coach is much more than any one thing.
+Recovery coaching goes beyond therapy and beyond what a sponsor does.
+A recovery coach is trained to be actively involved in the life of a recovering addict in order to prevent relapse.
 A good recovery coach is a leader, a mentor, a partner, a therapist, a spiritual guide and a cheerleader.
-A coach will do just about anything to help a client stay sober and to build a life that is meaningful and enjoyable.
+A coach helps people stay sober and build a life that is meaningful and enjoyable.
 A coach wants the client to be more than just sober.
 A good coach wants the client to thrive.

 - Help you set and achieve goals.
 Coaches want their clients to succeed, but they will not do the work for them.
-A coach can help you realize what goals you want to achieve and will guide you toward their successful conclusion.
+A coach can help you realize what goals you want to achieve and guide you toward their successful conclusion.